crazy4pi314/scipy-vscode-tutorial/2-devtips.md

 > **Exercise** Data Science in VS Code
 >
-> 1. Create a new Data Science profile in the "gear" menu.
+> 1. Create a new Data Science profile.
 > 2. Open the `demo.ipynb` Jupyter Notebook.
 > 3. Run the example cells in the notebook.
-> 4. Generate a list of random numbers using `numpy.random.rand()` and create a scatterplot using `matplotlib`.
+Try adding a markdown cell and add some text, or add a code cell.
+> 4. Open the example data file `bees.csv` using Data Wrangler and explore the dataset (source: [Bee-Gap: Ecology, Life-History, and Distribution of Bee Species in the United States 2017](https://www.sciencebase.gov/catalog/item/5bd868b2e4b0b3fc5ce9dadd)).
+> Can you figure out which common plant name is most loved by all bee species recorded?
 >